Objectives are more often than not aspirational & qualitative in nature. They tend to answer the question – What do we want to achieve?

 This frequency is referred to as cadence.

 UpRaise does not have any kind of cadence for company OKRs.
-From what we understood, majority of companies had their strategic goals as company OKRs.
-And these had larger durations, than a quarter.
-Typically one year at least.
+From our experience, majority of companies have their strategic goals as company OKRs.
+And they have larger durations, than a quarter.
+Typically one year or even more.
 Thus, team & individual OKRs which are more tactical in nature are contained in what we call ‘objective cycle’.
 By default these objective cycles are quarterly, but can be modified to meet your needs.

 Alignment refers to the process of linking company, team & individual OKRs.
 This differs from the traditional sense of cascading.
 Cascading typically refers to the process of creation & assignment of sub-goals to the team members from the goal of their manager.
 In fact in some cases, cascading also refers to assigning same goals to the team members.